sig-gis/Liberia_NSC_ForestMonitoringTraining/09_class_GEE/01_preprocessing.md

 # Preprocessing Imagery in GEE

-Open up the script you named `preprocessing`.
+Open up the script you named `1 preprocessing`.
 You will copy and paste each code block into the empty script.
-You can check your work by looking at the following script `users/ee-scripts/Liberia_Forest_SIG_workshops/09_classification_GEE/preprocessing`.
+You can check your work by looking at the following script `users/ee-scripts/Liberia_Forest_SIG_workshops/09_classification_GEE/1 preprocessing`.

 ## Setup